artefactual/deploy-pub/playbooks/archivematica/docs/digital-ocean-install-example.rst

 - https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server

+Note that Digital Ocean (using Ubuntu 16.04 at any rate) only installs Python 3 by default.
+You will need to install python 2.7 after you set up your droplet.

 In this example, we are using Ubuntu 14.04.
+These instructions have also worked with Ubuntu with 16.04.

 1. Clone the git repository that contains the Ansible configuration files which